When people talk about reputation, they usually mean optics.

 How something looks.
 How it sounds.
 How quickly you can smooth things over when a decision goes sideways.

-That definition works fine until you are the one sitting in the chair.
+That definition works fine until you’re the one sitting in the chair.
 The board seat.
 The executive role.
 The moment when other people are waiting on you to weigh in, and whatever you say next will affect them in ways that actually matter.

-Reputations are not built in moments that make highlight reels.
-They are built in the moments when you make an uninformed decision, say something unintentional, or speak in a way that comes off as tone deaf or out of touch.
-People may know, intellectually, that this is not who you are.
+Reputations aren’t built in moments that make highlight reels.
+They’re built in the moments when you make an uninformed decision, say something unintentional, or speak in a way that comes off as tone deaf or out of touch.
+People may know, intellectually, that this isn’t who you are.
 But it still stings — and it lingers.

 The awkward pause.
 The averted eyes.
-The slow internal realization: I think I just stepped in it.
+The slow internal realization: I think I just stepped in $hit.
+(Not the good kind.)

-That is not hypothetical.
-It happens.
-Even when you prepare.
+That’s not hypothetical.
+It happens even when you prepare.
 And especially when you decide, against your better judgment, to wing it.
+(It’s one of the things executive coaching addresses — not how to avoid hard moments, but how to move through them without losing the room.)

-The real question is not whether you will ever misjudge a situation.
+The real question isn’t whether you’ll ever misjudge a situation.
 You will.
 Everyone does.

 The real question is what happens next.

-Reputation is the room you are given to recover after you misjudge a situation, communicate poorly, or cause harm unintentionally.
+Reputation is the grace you’re given to recover after you misjudge a situation, communicate poorly, or cause harm unintentionally.

-It is the accumulated confidence others have in how you usually operate.
+It’s the accumulated confidence others have in how you usually operate.
 Not confidence in your polish or your credentials, but confidence in your judgment over time.
-Confidence that when something goes wrong, you do not disappear, deflect, or rationalize the harm away.
+Confidence that when something goes wrong, you don’t disappear, deflect, or rationalize the harm away.

 It comes from history.
 From patterns.
 From what people have actually experienced when your decisions affected them.
-Over time, they notice whether you take responsibility, whether you stay engaged when things get uncomfortable, and whether you change your behavior when the impact does not match your intent.
+Over time, they notice whether you take responsibility, stay engaged when things get uncomfortable, and change your behavior when the impact doesn’t match your intent.

-That is the “bank” people talk about.
+That’s the “bank” people talk about.
 Not sentimental.
 Practical.
-People give you time and patience because experience tells them you are capable of paying it back.
+People give you time and patience because experience tells them you’re capable of repaying it.

 This is where reputation gets confused with messaging.

 You can explain a decision.
 You can clarify what you meant.
 You can acknowledge that you got it wrong.
-Those things matter, and they are often necessary.
-But they are not the foundation.
+Those things matter, and they’re often necessary.
+But they’re not the foundation.

-Reputation is not built by how well you narrate your intentions.
-It is built by what happens after the meeting ends.
+Reputation isn’t built by how well you narrate your intentions.
+It’s built by what happens after the meeting ends.
 What you do matters more than what you say, because what you do reveals your judgment.

-When people look back, they are not tallying slogans or statements.
-They are asking quieter, more human questions.
+When people look back, they’re not tallying slogans or statements.
+They’re asking quieter, more human questions.

 Over time, the answers to those questions accumulate.
 That accumulation becomes reputation.